97% of staff engaged in discussion about inclusion

 Australia’s largest postal service Australia Post asked Taste to help raise awareness and promote their accessibility goals to over thirty thousand staff spread out across every corner of the country.

-The short film received international acclaim at film festivals including the Cleveland International Film Festival, South Dakota Film Festival, Byron Bay International Film Festival, Kansas City Film Festival and the Fargo Film Festival.
+The film received international acclaim at film festivals including the Cleveland International Film Festival, South Dakota Film Festival, Byron Bay International Film Festival, Kansas City Film Festival and the Fargo Film Festival.
 As well as the big festivals it is also enjoying premieres at community screenings to bring the message of inclusion to our communities at a grassroots level.

 After engaging with the campaign, 80% of the Australia Post workforce now feel more confident to employ a person with a disability, and 97% have engaged in discussion with staff about inclusion in the workplace.
-Australia Post was also announced as a finalist in the National Disability Awards from the success of The Real Stories Project.

 “The Taste team has an amazing ability to produce engaging and meaningful content that helps to drive true culture change.”